Alfresco/docs-alfresco/content-accelerator/latest/using/index.md

 * A couple things to note when a document is checked in.

 1. The lock on the document is released
-2. The version label has now updated to become the next minor version (EX: 0.1 -\&gt; 0.2)
+2. The version label has now updated to become the next minor version (e.g. 0.1 -\&gt; 0.2)
 3. To view all the versions thus far, see [View Versions](https://docs.google.com/document/d/1hLb5QnU1PjIF2kf4G5gr9mt09Dk6ITrpjYNypBJv0Bs/edit?ts=5eeb7e11#heading=h.vbp2y99haigo)

 #### **Editing Properties**